These are the best Nintendo Switch Black Friday deals to snap up now

 ‘Splatoon 3’: Was £49.99, now £36.99, Amazon.co.uk

-This one isn’t technically a Black Friday deal, but the ecommerce giant has put the competitive splat-em-up Splatoon 3 game on sale.
+The ecommerce giant has put the competitive splat-em-up Splatoon 3 game on sale this Black Friday.
 Released just two months ago, you can already save 26 per cent at Amazon ahead of Black Friday.

 In our round-up of the best Nintendo Switch games, our writer said: “It’s one of the most enjoyable and accessible multiplayer experiences currently available on the Switch.
 By sticking to its guns (or paint rollers), Nintendo has crafted a competitive shooter with near-universal appeal in both its presentation and simplistic take on team-based deathmatches.”